victorialo/faketrello/README.md

 This was made on stream at http://twitch.tv/riallymundane as interview practice in July 2020.

 ##To-Do:
-- cool potential features:
+Cool potential features:
-- add a title per list
+- ✔ add a title per list
 - add or take away lists
 - change background color(s)
 - display history of movement/add/remove